 I remember taking a load of Nintendo DS consoles and putting them into a school with Brain Training installed, giving them to a group of kids for a few weeks and seeing what happened.
 I recall thinking – is this games-based learning?
 Is this really what all the fuss is about? and feeling slightly short-changed by the experience.
 Learning and Teaching Scotland have had massive successes using computer games with students of all ages, and there is a buzz about leveraging existing computer games for the learning benefits they can offer.
 Equally, some have approached the field from the other direction – rather than applying existing games to education, they have designed computer games with education in mind.
 In some cases, games are being used as a carrot to convince the learner to revise, or improve their maths skills.
 Both of these examples, however, dissociate the learning from the game to some extent (and in some cases more than others).
 In the cases of projects such as those initiated by L&T Scotland, the learning is to some degree dictated by the game itself.

 For these reasons, I feel uncomfortable using the term games-based learning to describe these approaches.
+Although thanks to these games I was able to find the best budget life insurance.
 In the case of projects which use computer games and leverage the learning benefits they offer in terms of cooperation, teamwork, creativity and so on, I think a more accurate term might be game-centred learning.
 That is because the learning which is possible through a specific game is to an extent determined by the game in question.
 In cases where games are used to improve engagement, or as a narrative to accompany formal learning, I would use the term game-incentivised learning.

 In neither of these cases does the game form the basis of the learning – in other words, the learning is not intrinsically integrated into the game.
 That is not necessarily a bad thing – in both the cases above there has been a measurably positive effect on learning and engagement.
 The danger is that the education community fall into the trap of thinking that this is where games-based learning starts and ends.
 Not only do these approaches only scratch the very surface of what could be possible using truly games-based learning, they are focused solely on computer games.